-We can define surface tension as a force acting along the surface of a liquid, causing the liquid to behave like a stretched elastic skin.
+Surface Tension Definition: Surface tension is the force acting along the surface of a liquid, causing the liquid to behave like a stretched elastic skin.
 We can also define it as the force per unit length acting on the surface at right angles to one side of a line drawn on the surface.
-Hence, its the property of a liquid in which the surface acts as though its covered with elastic skin.
+Hence, it’s the property of a liquid in which the surface acts as though it’s covered with elastic skin.

 Additionally, we can say that it is as a result of the cohesive forces between the molecules of the liquid.
 Consequently, because of this effect, they will refuse to separate from each other.
 In this article, we will explore its molecular and mathematical explanation.
 We will also look into its examples, formula, effects, physical units, and various applications.

 Many of the everyday observations, show that the surface of a liquid behaves as it were a stretched elastic skin.
 For example, close a tap of a water but not very tight.
 Now observe the drops of the water from the tap.
 You will see the water forming slowly as it comes out from the tap.
 Therefore, as the water is coming out from the tap.
 It will appear to be making a bubble (in the form of balloon or elastic skin or bag).
 Hence, the elastic bag supports the weight of the water until the spherical drop of water falls on the floor.

 This force is due to the attraction between the same molecules (cohesive force).
 Therefore, it makes the surface of the liquid to behave like a stretched elastic sheet.
 Thanks to this type of a force, insects can comfortably float (walk) on a water.
 When insects walk on a water.
 The surface they currently occupy will behave like an elastic skin.
 You will see the stretch on the surface.